schassande/referee-course-test/README.md

 * Global switch of the language over the web site
 * Test the application with several series

+## Version 1.4.0

+* Teachers can grant learners to the teacher level.
+* A learner can ask to a teacher to be granted as teacher.
+* The teacher list is sorted by first name and last name.

 ## Version 1.3.0

 New features: